rclone/rclone/librclone/README.md

 This needs expanding and submitting to pypi...

+## Rust

+Rust bindings are available in the `librclone` crate: https://crates.io/crates/librclone

 ## TODO

 - Async jobs must currently be cancelled manually at the moment - RcloneFinalize doesn't do it.